bmjcode/pywebarchive/README.md

 * Webarchive Extractor converts webarchive files to standard pages you can open in any browser.
 * The `webarchive` Python module is the code "under the hood" that makes the Extractor work.
 It's available for other applications to use, too.

 pywebarchive is open-source software released under the permissive [MIT License](LICENSE).
-Development takes place [on GitHub](https://github.com/bmjcode/pywebarchive).
-As of October 2022, I am no longer adding new features, but I will still accept issues and pull requests to fix what's already there.
+Development has stopped with version 0.5.2 as Apple appears to have [deprecated](https://developer.apple.com/documentation/webkit/webarchive) the webarchive format.

 ## Features